DeeMMoon/Java_Training/day00/README.md

 |Week 3 ===>|
 |Week 4 ====>|

-Exercise 04 : A Bit More of Statistics![ref2]
+## Exercise 04

-Exercise 04![ref6]![ref5]

-A Bit More of Statistics

-Turn-in directory : *ex*04*/*
+Turn-in directory : *ex*04*/* \

-Files to turn in : Program.Java
+Files to turn in : Program.Java \

-Allowed functions :
+Allowed functions : \

-Input/Output : System.out, System.err, Scanner(System.in)
+Input/Output : System.out, System.err, Scanner(System.in) \

-Types : Primitive types, String, arrays
+Types : Primitive types, String, arrays \

-Operators : Standard operations of primitive types, conditions, loops Methods : String::equals, String::toCharArray, String::length
+Operators : Standard operations of primitive types, conditions, loops Methods : String::equals, String::toCharArray, String::length \

 Did you know that you can use frequency analysis to decipher poorly encrypted texts?
 See https://en.wikipedia.org/wiki/Frequency\_analysis

 Feel like a hacker and implement a program for counting a character occurrences in a